2019 ZENA NEWS

 DEC– Lee completed classwork to obtain a Leadership Eastside Adaptive Community Leadership certificate from Saybrook University in Bellevue, Washington.

-SEP– Lee teamed up with Block Beta Marketing to deliver marketing services to Accelbi, a data management firm in Redmond.
-This project included strategic planning and writing website content.
+SEP– We teamed up with Block Beta Marketing to deliver marketing services to Accelbi, a data management firm in Redmond.
+This project included strategic planning and writing website content was funded by the WA State Department of Commerce.

-AUG– Lee wrote a second grant for to celebrate the 50th anniversary of the Seattle Black Panthers, this time for a youth-led outdoor mural project.
+AUG– We wrote a second grant for to celebrate the 50th anniversary of the Seattle Black Panthers, this time for a youth-led outdoor mural project.

 JUL– Seattle Black Panthers / Power to the People asked Lee to work on partnership development, and grant-writing for their 50 year celebration, funded by City of Seattle Department of Neighborhoods.
 An exploratory community health grant was funded by the Wyman Family Youth Trust and Carolyn Downs Community Health Clinic to engage Central District African American teens.